Daron Malakian: Personal life

 Malakian is not married and has no children.
 In a 2019 Kerrang! interview, it was revealed that he is dating Gayané Khechoomian.

-A devoted sports enthusiast, he has been lifelong fan of the Washington Commanders, Edmonton Oilers and the Los Angeles Kings.
+He is a sports enthusiast and a lifelong fan of the Washington Commanders, Edmonton Oilers and the Los Angeles Kings.
 He has a large collection of Oilers-related memorabilia and has held Kings season tickets since 1999.
 Malakian has been described as a fan of the Los Angeles Dodgers.

 In a 2006 interview, Malakian said he has not consumed alcohol since he was 21 years old, but that he smokes "an insane amount of weed."

 Musical styles and influences

 In addition to rock and heavy metal music, Malakian has been influenced by other musical genres.
 In 2018, he stated that he grew up listening to Armenian, Arabic, and Greek music.
 "I grew up with Armenian, Middle Eastern and Greek music — going to Armenian weddings, going to Armenian events.
 My family listened to an Egyptian singer named Umm Kulthum.
 She's the diva of Middle Eastern music.
 In the Arabic world, she is the goddess of Arabic singing.
 Umm Kulthum is like the Aretha Franklin.
 She's very important to me and my style.
 Music became my art form because of Umm Kulthum — that's because when my mom was pregnant with me, she would sing a lot of Umm Kulthum songs.
 I can't explain how I got into music.
 Music found me.
 I was in love with music ever since I was born.
 Umm Kulthum and Abdel Halim Hafez are two Arabic singers that are very respected in that community of music that are huge influences on my life.
 As a guitar player, I play Arabic scales.
 It comes more natural to me.
 Traditionally, American guitar players play more blues scales, and rock & roll comes from 12-bar blues.
 For me, Arabic music scales leak out of me effortlessly".